 - Align with the affordable housing principles in Section 1.
 7. - The location, size and quality of the affordable housing dwellings are to be to the satisfaction of Council and its nominated Community Housing Provider (CHP) and generally consistent with the standard of new housing in the LGA.
 They should not be distinguishable from market housing within the LGA.
 If not to its satisfaction, Council may require the contribution to be satisfied by way of an equivalent monetary contribution. - Completed dwellings (and land) are dedicated to Council in perpetuity and free of cost.
+Council

-Council or its Community Housing Provider will be responsible for rental arrangements. - Total gross floor area (GFA) exceeds 50sqm.
-If the GFA is less than 50sqm, a monetary contribution will instead be payable (as described in section 2.3 of the Scheme). - The internal living space (net saleable area, NSA) of the competed dwellings is to be a similar efficiency ratio to the overall residential dwellings. - The dwellings shall meet the minimum sustainability and energy-efficiency requirements set out in the City of Canada Bay LEP and DCP.
+- or its Community Housing Provider will be responsible for rental arrangements. - Total gross floor area (GFA) exceeds 50sqm.
+If the GFA is less than 50sqm, a monetary contribution will instead be payable (as described in section 2.3 of the Scheme). - The internal living space (net saleable area, NSA) of the competed dwellings is to be a similar efficiency ratio to the overall residential dwellings. - The dwellings shall meet the minimum sustainability and energy-efficiency requirements set out in the City of Canada Bay LEP and DCP. - Where only part of a contribution is satisfied through dedication of completed dwellings, any remaining requirement is to be paid as a monetary contribution.

-&lt;sup>10 The affordable housing contributions rates in the Homebush Scheme Area are different for the sites at 3 King St and 176 George St, West Concord, as these are subject to negotiated Voluntary Planning Agreements where an agreement was made that 5% of additional gross floor area would be required as affordable housing contributions.
+10 The affordable housing contributions rates in the Homebush Scheme Area are different for the sites at 3 King St and 176 George St, West Concord, as these are subject to negotiated Voluntary Planning Agreements where an agreement was made that 5% of additional gross floor area would be required as affordable housing contributions.